 In January 1949 a representative Office of the Ukrainian National Council Executive Committee was established in London.
 The Council was founded in 1948 with the aim of consolidating the émigré political parties and organisations (though full consolidation was not achieved: most significantly, the OUN(B) left the Council in 1950). А UK branch of the Ukrainian Democratic Alliance, whose members included the OUNz and one part of each of the URDP and the UNDO, was active in the 1970s and 1980s.

 In addition to those individuals who became members of political organisations before arriving in the UK, the organisations recruited new members, to varying degrees, from among other post-war immigrants.
 In later years the OUN(B) and, to some extent, the OUN(M) and OUNz, also attracted new members from among the descendants of the immigrants.
-In the atmosphere of the early Cold War period, the OUN(B) and the OUN(M) maintained the closed nature of the pre-war OUN, and, to a large extent, this continued to apply in later years.
+In the atmosphere of the early Cold War period, the OUN(B) and the OUN(M) continued to operate as closed organisations in the manner of the pre-war OUN, and, to a large extent, this continued to apply in later years.
 The other organisations were generally more open in their activities.

 Most of the political organisations sought to further their aims through the exercise of influence within various community organisations and other institutions.
 They conducted their activities both within the Ukrainian community (promotion of their political programmes, extending their influence) and externally (dissemination of information about Ukraine among the British public, cultivation of support for the cause of Ukrainian independence among influential non-Ukrainians, campaigning for the release of political prisoners in the Soviet Union, etc.).
 A prominent role in these activities was played by the Ukrainian Information Service, which was founded by the OUN(B) in 1949 and exists to the present day.
 Some of the political organisations maintained contact with like-minded individuals in Ukraine before its independence, though possibilities for such contacts in the Soviet era were limited.